 Cold brew coffee caffeine

-Cold brew coffee is usually smoother and less acidic than hot coffee, but many people are surprised to find out that cold brew generally has more caffeine.
+Cold brew is usually smoother and less acidic than hot coffee, but many people are surprised to find out that cold brew generally has more caffeine.

 It is one of the highest-caffeine drinks available due to its unique brewing process.
 Cold brew involves soaking ground coffee for 12 to 24 hours, which extracts a large amount of caffeine.